Q&A with Lisa Meyer sheds light on spring 2012 culture of yield

 One thing to remember is that in addition to the admitted students who are visiting campus, we are also hosting many juniors in high school who are just starting their college selection process.
 The same tips apply as to how to interact with these students and their families, but it is good to know that not everyone who visits has already applied and been admitted.

 This is the first in a series of three stories featuring admissions staff from each school.
-Look for upcoming Q&As with Becky Haas, director of admissions for the graduate school, and Shannon Davis, assistant dean of admissions for the law school.
+Read additional Q&As with Becky Haas, director of admissions for the graduate school, and Shannon Davis, assistant dean of admissions for the law school.